What is Stamp Duty?

 5% |

-If you’re buying an additional property, like a second home or buy-to-let investment, you’ll pay a 5% surcharge on top of the standard rates:
+If you're buying an additional residential property, such as a second home or a buy-to-let investment worth £40,000 or more, you will usually have to pay higher rates of SDLT.
+A 5% surcharge applies on top of the standard rates.

 - 5% on the first £125,000 = £6,250